pivotal/docs-tap/scc/ootb-supply-chain-testing.hbs.md

 expects two parameters:

-- `source-url`, an HTTP address where a `.tar.gz` file containing all the source code to be tested can be found
+- `source-url`, an HTTP address where a `.tar.gz` file containing all the source code to be tested is found
 - `source-revision`, the revision of the commit or image reference (in case of `workload.spec.source.image` being set instead of `workload.spec.source.git`)